 |

-This year’s theme is Olmsted Landscapes.
-The deadline is July 31st.
+This year’s suggested theme is Landscapes of Liberty and Freedom.
+The deadline is August 31st.

 CGLHS encourages everyone to participate.